Courses of the People's Academy

 People's Academy of International Law Courses and Seminars

-The Charter, its genesis, essential principles and relevance today: Watch Part 1A, videos now available of full program in English, French and Spanish.
+The Charter, its genesis, essential principles and relevance today

 - Course 1A Recording: Course 1A of the People’s Academy: The UN Charter, its genesis, essential principles and relevance today